oleg131/oleg131.github.io/index.md

 [Furthest](https://furthest.projects.oleg.kim/)

-See map of travel times from a given point to the rest of the globe.
+See map of travel times from a given point to the rest of the planet.

 [RandomEpisode](https://randomepisode.projects.oleg.kim/)